namitshah/WAFL-MLP-Asynchronous/README.md

 Process of Execution:
 -------
-1) Run the requirements.txt file and ensure compatibility.
+1) Run the requirements.txt file and ensure compatibility (*Python 3.11.12).
 2) Run the Initializer.py file.
     Initializer.py prepares, segments and stores the datasets for the nodes in serialized form.
 3) Run the N Node python scripts in separate terminal windows.